terryg99/SampleWebsite/pages/page01.md

 #### This uses an image to link back to the home page:
 <!--
-Note in the following, if I use index.md, the browser displays the markdown file as plain text.
-If I use index.html, the browser renders the page correctly.
+Note in the following, if I use index.md, VSCode previews correctly but the browser displays the markdown file as plain text.
+If I use index.html, the browser renders the page correctly, but the link is broken in VSCode.
 Use this technique to create a clickable image link back to the home page.
 -->
 [![yellow_folder](../yellow_folder.png)](../index.html)